ccsb-scripps/Meeko/docs/source/tutorial1.rst

 Basic Docking
 -------------------------------------

-This tutorial provides practice examples and a step-by-step guide for the two basic procedures, Ligand Preparation and Receptor Preparation, with Meeko for molecular docking and virtual screening with `AutoDock Vina <https://github.com/ccsb-scripps/AutoDock-Vina>`_ and `AutoDock-GPU <https://github.com/ccsb-scripps/AutoDock-GPU>`_.
+This tutorial provides practice examples and a step-by-step guide for the two basic procedures, **Ligand Preparation** and **Receptor Preparation**, with Meeko for molecular docking and virtual screening with `AutoDock Vina <https://github.com/ccsb-scripps/AutoDock-Vina>`_ and `AutoDock-GPU <https://github.com/ccsb-scripps/AutoDock-GPU>`_.
 It is based on, but not a full version of the tutorial materials in `Forlilab tutorials <https://github.com/forlilab/tutorials>`_.

 .. contents::
    :local: